icyleaf/totem/README.md

 Your contributions are always welcome!
 Please submit a pull request or create an issue to add a new question, bug or feature to the list.

 All [Contributors](https://github.com/icyleaf/totem/graphs/contributors) are on the wall.

+## You may also like

+- [halite](https://github.com/icyleaf/halite) - Crystal HTTP Requests Client with a chainable REST API, built-in sessions and loggers.
+- [poncho](https://github.com/icyleaf/poncho) - A .env parser/loader improved for performance.
+- [popcorn](https://github.com/icyleaf/popcorn) - Easy and Safe casting from one type to another.
+- [fast-crystal](https://github.com/icyleaf/fast-crystal) - 💨 Writing Fast Crystal 😍 -- Collect Common Crystal idioms.

 ## License